-Today, because of the Coronavirus 'lock-down, we are unable to have our usual Good Friday Walk of Witness through our town.
+This year, because of the Coronavirus 'lock-down’, we were unable to have our usual Good Friday Walk of Witness through our town.

 Instead you may like to take a Virtual Walk kindly created by Revd Clive Howard and available here.

 We celebrated Advent with a Taize Service at St Andrews, Melton.
 Here are a couple of photos taken by Lyn Spall.

 Churches Together invite you to an Election Hustings to hear the candidates.
 It will be at 7pm on Thursday 21st November in St John's Church, Woodbridge.
 Doors open at 6.30pm; submit your questions in writing before 6.45pm.

 This event was held on Kingston Field beginning at 10am.
 Organised by Woodbrige Quay Church with the support of St John’s and the other churches, this has become an annual event since the first BFDO in 2016.
 Each year seems to be be bigger and better than the last!
 There were activities and stalls for everyone, bouncy castles and food.
 There was an opportunity to worship every hour led by musicians from St John’s this year and Doug Waller, minister of Quay Church.
 John Hardwick gave the message with help from Charlie the monkey and his many circus tricks.

 We met on the Woodbridge river wall by The Bandstand at sunrise.
 This year sunrise was at 5.46am so the service began at 5.30am!